ovanderzee/snap-collect/API.md

 ## snapCollect

-Create a new empty SnapCollect object
+Create a new empty SnapCollect object.
-The identifier is the unique key used to identify the objects
+The identifier is the unique key used to identify the objects.

 ### Parameters